 Most traffic between Guatemala and Belize is in the west, five miles from the last major population center Benque Viejo del Carmen.
 The Belize customs and immigration offices are about 200 yards from a bridge that crosses the Mopan River into the Guatemalan municipality called Melchor de Mencos, Peten.

 Prices of goods are generally about 25 % cheaper compared to Belize and many Belizeans and tourists go across daily to get bargains, eat or just pass the time.
-Some Belizeans and expats resident in Belize own property in Melchor de Mencos, primarily as a weekend or vacation retreat, and to take advantage of reasonable prices on anything from food to telephone and internet access.
+Some Belizeans and expats resident in Belize own property in Melchor de Mencos, primarily as a weekend or vacation retreat, and to take advantage of reasonable prices on anything from food, fuel to telephone and internet access.

 Three banks can be found in Melchor, the largest being the Banco De Desarollo Rural BANRURAL.
 The largest super market is government subsidized and offers most every consumer need, from canned and packaged goods, to beer, processed meats, clothing and basic medications.
 The supermarket is located right next to the central park and opposite the sprawling market.
-Both the supermarket and market are open on weekends to service locals and the throngs of Belizeans who travel to Melchor in search of bargains.
+Both the supermarket and market are open on weekends to service locals and the throngs of Belizeans that travel to Melchor in search of bargains.

 Medical care in Melchor de Mencos is affordable and, some Belizeans say, better compared to that offered in Belize.
 The government maintains a Hospital Nacional in the town staffed by 8 medical doctors, a dentist, X-ray technician and 33 support staff including nurses.
 There are 11 private clinics staffed by medical doctors and specialists.
+Going west to Santa Elena, on the the way to the Maya Site Tikal, the medical facilities are even better with more specialists available.

 There are many small shops and souvenir stalls that cater to the tourists, mostly concentrated on the Calle del Comercio.
 The main bus lines Linia Dorada and Fuente Del Norte have their terminal right at the Melchor Border and mini buses and several taxis are conveniently located in the same area just before and after the main bridge linking Belize and Guatemala.
-Other mini and tourist buses are located at the Central Park where travelers can get a quick meal from several comedores in the area (small restaurants) and food stall vendors.
+Other mini and tourist buses are located at the Central Park where travelers can get a quick meal from several comedores (small restaurants) in the area and food stall vendors.
 Of note is that the attractive tourist destination of Rio Dulce, Livingston Guatemala, so loved by cruisers and international boaters is also accessible from Belize’s western border by road.

 A new bridge to cross the Mopan River has been built and is in use as of January 2012.
 Vehicles pay a small toll to cross – about U.S. $5.00 but this depends on the size of the vehicle.
 Most Belizeans and expats leave their vehicles on their side of the border and either walk into Melchor de Mencos or catch a taxi – about U.S. $3.